adrhill/julia-ml-course/website/common-mistakes.md

 Refer to [_Writing a Julia Package: Organizing dependencies, source files and exports_](/write/#organizing_dependencies_source_files_and_exports).

-### 🧹 Avoid submodules
+### 🧹 You probably don't need submodules

-Julia programmers tend to not use use submodules for individual source files, unless necessary.
+Julia programmers tend to not use submodules for individual source files.
+Submodules are usually only necessary if your code requires isolated namespaces (e.g. if you need multiple unexported functions of the same name).

 ## Functions

-### 🧹 Avoid overly strict type annotations
+### ⚠️ Avoid overly strict type annotations

 Restrictive types prohibit Julia's composability.
 For example, a function that only allows `Float64` won't be compatible with [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl)'s `Dual` number type.
 If needed, use generic types like `Number`, `Real` or `Integer`.